2019-2020 Outstanding Thesis Award Recipients

 The Outstanding Thesis Award is given annually to recognize those students who have shown exceptional scholarship and dedication in developing and writing their master’s thesis or project.

 Each winner is presented with a check for $500 and a certificate to commemorate the event.
-Congratulations, Bryan and Alana!
+Congratulations, Evan and Rebecca!